ansible-collections/community.internal_test_tools/README.md

 - [meta/runtime.yml helper](https://github.com/ansible-collections/community.internal_test_tools/tree/main/tools/README.md)

 ## Contributing to this collection

+Please create issues to report problems or request new features, and create PRs to fix bugs or add new features.
+If you want to do a refactoring PR, please create an issue first to discuss the refactoring.

 Please follow the general Ansible contributor guidelines; see the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html).